TakeshiOkamoto/effect.js/README.md

 # effect.js
-Can easily perform about 30 types of  image processing with pure JavaScript.
+Can easily perform about 30 types of  image processing.
 ## DEMO
 English
 sorry, Japanese only.